 Cruises, Santorini

-Are you looking for an incredible 1 day in Santorini itinerary to make the most out of your cruise ship stop in beautiful Santorini?
+Are you looking for an incredible one-day in Santorini from a cruise ship itinerary to make the most out of your shore day in beautiful Santorini?
 Then I got you covered!

-Whether you’re a young couple wanting to explore the romantic island off the beaten tracks, or someone interested in immersing themselves in culture and history, there’s something for everyone.
+Whether you’re a young couple wanting to explore the romantic island off the beaten tracks, or someone interested in immersing themselves in culture and history, Santorini has something for everyone.

 90 % of cruise ship guests tour the famous villages of Oia and Imerovigli, which makes them insanely crowded.
 I have been to Santorini many times, and have almost gotten run over by the crowds.
 To avoid all the masses, I have created an alternative itinerary.

-This guide will provide everything from tips on the best beaches in Santorini to suggestions on breathtaking day trips and excursions; all the ingredients are here for a dreamy voyage that can easily be tucked into just 10 hours!
+This guide will provide everything from tips on the best beaches in Santorini to suggestions on breathtaking day trips and excursions.
+I’ll give you all the ingredients for a dreamy voyage that can easily be tucked into just 10 hours!

 Santorini Bucket List